translation/laravel/README.md

 `config/translation.php` file, and executing `php artisan translation:sync`.

-If you want to add a new language with existing translations (ex. if you already have a translated PHP file in your `lang` folder), you will need to create a new project on Translation.io and run `php artisan translation:init` for them to appear.
+If you want to add a new language with existing translations (ex. if you already have a translated PHP file in your `lang` directory), you will need to create a new project on Translation.io and run `php artisan translation:init` for them to appear.

 ### Edit Language